francois-vincent/docker_navitia/README.md

 docker_kraken
 =============

 This is an early work to easily run navitia in a Docker container.
+It's not working yet.